 But the similarities don’t stop there.

-I traveled through life unconsciously living out my mother’s pain, fear, and sadness.
-The faces were different but the stories were the same.
+Throughout my teenage years and the better part of my twenties, I traveled through life unconsciously living out my mother’s pain, fear, and sadness.
+Her obedience, politeness, inexorable acceptance of all that is, and never questioning the status quo.
+The faces were different, but the stories were the same.

 They say it takes a significant moment in our lives to wake up from our slumber to our reality.
 This is when we create conscious change.